Find Affordable College Courses

 Columbia, MD

-With a ranking of #8, Howard Community College did quite well on this year’s best schools for allied health professions students.
-HCC is a moderately-sized public school located in the medium-sized city of Columbia.
+Howard Community College ranked #8 on this year’s Best Allied Health Professions Schools in Maryland list.
+HCC is a medium-sized public school located in the midsize city of Columbia.

 On average, allied health graduates from HCC take out $20,500 in student loans while working on their degree.